-- 1. Three quarterly exams and three rotations have been completed with satisfactory evaluations. - 2.
-The proposal exam has been passed. - 3.
+- 1. Three quarterly exams have been passed. - 2.
+Three rotations have been completed with satisfactory evaluations. - 3.
+The proposal exam has been passed. - 4.
 The teaching requirement has been fulfilled.
-Evaluations from supervisors will be used, in part, to determine if this requirement has been met. - 4.
-Courses required by the advisory committees (IAC, QARC and DAC) have been taken, or a plan for their completion has been approved by the DAC. - 5.
+Evaluations from supervisors will be used, in part, to determine if this requirement has been met. - 5.
+Courses required by institutes, training grant programs, and advisory committees (IAC and DAC) have been taken or a plan for their completion has been approved by the DAC. - 6.
 A GPA of 3.0 or better has been maintained for graded credits, with no incompletes.
-A grade of P is required in all required courses taken P/NP. - 6.
+A grade of P is required in all required courses taken P/N. - 7.
 The second year DAC meeting will focus on the student's ability to perform independent research.
 At this meeting, the DAC (including the advisor) will evaluate whether or not the student is motivated, working hard, reading the literature, thinking, and having some successes with research.
-If this meeting is positive and the criteria above have been met, the DAC will recommend advancement.

-7. The final decision to advance a student to candidacy will be made by the GAC and Graduate School after considering all six criteria above.
+In ION, IE, and OIMB, the DAC will recommend advancement if this meeting is positive and the criteria above have been met.
+Because 2nd-year IMB DAC meetings occur in the fall, the GAC rep will consult with each IMB student's advisor and DAC chair in the spring to confirm their approval of advancement at that time. - 8.
+The final decision to advance a student to candidacy will be made by the GAC and Graduate School after considering all seven criteria above.